grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/3- LLMNR Poisoning.md

 ![[Pasted image 20240711195645.png]]

-- Use hashcat to identify the module `hashcat --help | grep NTLM`
+- Use hashcat to identify the module `hashcat --help | grep NTLM` or search hashcat modules online.
+As a result we can see that we can use 5600 module
 ```
 ┌──(root㉿kali)-[~]
 └─# hashcat --help | grep NTLM